Learn then Test: Calibrating Predictive Algorithms to Achieve Risk Control: Experimental Details and Additional Results

 Now, we turn to the concrete definition of our AR process.
 We consider a case where $\Lambda = \{0.001, 0.002, \dots, 1\}$ and the true risk $R(\lambda)$ is ``V''-shaped, falling below the desired level $\alpha$ in the center of the interval; see Figure~\ref{fig:concentration_comparisons}.
 For each observation $i=1,\dots,n$, we simulate losses for $\T_{\lambda_j}$ from the following first-order autoregressive model:

 Here, the $\mu_j$ are chosen in such a way as to create the ``V''-shaped risk curve; note that there is no dependence on $i$ anywhere, because an independent random process gets generated for each sample $i \in \{1,...,n\}$.
-From this simulated data, we form p-values for each hypothesis in~\eqref{eq:null-hypothesis} using the Hoeffding-Bentkus bound from Section~\ref{sec:theory-testing-mechanics}.
+From this simulated data, we form p-values for each hypothesis using the Hoeffding-Bentkus bound in~\eqref{eq:hb-p-value}.
 Then, we apply the Bonferroni test and the fixed sequence test to these p-values.

 Before turning to the results, we pause to think about the meaning of our setting.
 Here, we wish to find a value of $\lambda$ such that the risk is below $\alpha$, but do not know in advance where this may happen.
 Therefore, we use the data to test whether the risk is below $\alpha$ for each value of $\lambda$ using the calibration data.
 Note that because in practice all tests are based on the same calibration data, the results will be dependent, which is why our simulated setting includes the autoregressive correlation term.